Prayer beads: Hinduism

 An early use of prayer beads can be traced to Hinduism where they are called japamala.
 Japa is the repeating of the name of a deity or a mantra.
 Mala (माला mālā) means "garland" or "wreath".

 Japamala are used for repetition of a mantra, for other forms of sādhanā or "spiritual exercise" and as an aid to meditation.
 The most common mala have 108 beads.
-The most common materials used for making the beads are Rudraksha seeds (used by Shaivites) and Ocimum tenuiflorum (tulsi) stems (used by Vaishnavites).
+The most common materials used for making the beads are Rudraksha seeds (used by Shaivites) and Ocimum tenuiflorum (tulasi) stems (used by Vaishnavites).
+Shaivites believe that the Rudraksha Japa Mala epitomizes ancient wisdom and mystical energies, offering seekers a conduit to inner peace and spiritual harmony.
+Other materials such as metals, seeds of a lotus and pearls are also used to make the beads.

-According to Vedic scriptures 103 beads were used during Treta Yuga, 108 beads during Dvapara Yuga, and 111 beads in Kali Yuga.